Online Master of Arts in Social Justice and Human Rights

 Invalid phone number.
 Please try again.

-As a student earning a master's in human rights and social justice, you’ll learn key issues, theories and applied practices related to areas like global justice and humanitarianism.
+Throughout this program, you’ll learn key issues, theories and applied practices related to global justice and humanitarianism.
 You’ll also address how intersecting dimensions of social identity influence human rights, including gender, race, ethnicity, class, sexuality and nationality.

-Yes.
-In addition to helping you advance your career, earning a master's in human rights and social justice is a great way to determine what social justice and human rights issues you are most passionate about.
+In addition to advancing your career, earning a master's in human rights and social justice is a great way to determine what social justice and human rights issues you’re most passionate about.
 To graduate from this program, you’re required to complete a wide range of thematic courses and a capstone e-portfolio.
-Not only does this allow you to build on existing knowledge and experience but it’s also a great way to deepen your understanding and gain new skills in the field of social justice and human rights.
-Required thematic courses include:
+Not only does this allow you to build on existing knowledge and experience, but it’s also a great way to deepen your understanding and gain new skills.
+Topics you’ll explore include:

 • Gender-based violence and sex trafficking.